 A vast array of dogs were selectively bred for working purposes.
-Rottweilers were pulling carts to meat markets, Great Pyrenees were guarding flocks of sheep, springer spaniels were flushing game out of dense brush, just to name a few.
-Petting did not play a great part in the lives of these dogs, unless you look at a few of those spoiled lap dogs belonging to the aristocratic.
-However. to some extent, many dogs seem to appreciate attention from their owners and some also appreciate it from strangers.
+Rottweilers were pulling carts to meat markets, the Great Pyrenees were guarding flocks of sheep, Springer Spaniels were flushing game out of dense brush, just to name a few.
+Petting did not play a great part in the lives of these dogs unless you look at a few of those spoiled lap dogs belonging to the aristocratic.
+However, to some extent, many do seem to appreciate attention from their owners and some also enjoy it from strangers.

 Dogs must also be in an appreciative and calm state of mind when they are pet to enjoy it to the fullest.
-If your dog is in a flight or fight response, with adrenaline pumping, being pet during this time may lead to a bite.
+If your dog is in a flight or fight response, with adrenaline pumping, being touched during this time may lead to a bite.
 While you may think your touch is therapeutic, your dog may not be in the right state of mind for such contact.
 He may, therefore, bite because he is too alert/defensive or simply because he is bothered by it.
-Whether this bite was intentional or not, is not important, what counts is to learn that a dog is a dog and as such, does not always enjoy touch and that the dog can be helped cope with its emotions in better ways.
+Whether this was intentional or not, is not important, what counts is to learn that a dog is just that and as such, does not always enjoy touch and can be helped to cope with its emotions in better ways.